Purcell-Kevingithub/WebScraper/README.md

 # Web-Scraper
-*Scrapes the weatherchannel for 10 day forecast:
+Scrapes The Weather Channel for 10 day forecast: